 On Sunday afternoon the St. Louis Cardinals put the finishing touches on their 2013 campaign that saw them finish with a 97-65 record, good for best in the National League.
 For a team that spent most of the first half of the season in that position before floundering mid-summer, it was a happy ending.
-The team, however, will enter postseason play for the tenth time in the last fourteen seasons … Continue reading

 The season is wrapping up and that means its time for discussion over who deserves each league’s postseason awards.
 The most talked about award for Cardinals’ fans is the National League MVP because the belief is that we have two guys who should be top candidates for the title, Matt Carpenter and Yadier Molina.
 Now, not to disparage those two who are very good baseball players, but neither is the MVP this year in my opinion.

 It’s been a theme for the Cardinals all season.
 Missed opportunities.
 The most glaring from this afternoon being a bases loaded situation in the bottom of the seventh with no outs.
 Ground balls from Allen Craig and Yadier Molina ended the inning without the Cardinals scoring to extend their 2-1 lead.
 At that point, the momentum swung firmly in the direction of the Nationals.